vordimous/zilla-docs/src/reference/amazon-msk/create-server-certificate-acm.md

   --tags '[{"Key":"certificate-authority-arn", "Value":"arn:aws:acm-pca:us-east-1:...:certificate-authority/..."}, {"Key":"certificate-arn", "Value":"arn:aws:acm-pca:us-east-1:...:certificate-authority/.../certificate/..."}]'
 ```

-This secret can now be used by the Aklivity Public MSK Proxy to resolve private keys and their corresponding signed certificates to support custom TLS bootstrap server names.
+This secret can now be used by the Zilla Plus (Public MSK Proxy) to resolve private keys and their corresponding signed certificates to support custom TLS bootstrap server names.

 ::: info
 Note the ARN of the newly created secret for the signed certificate's private key.